What therefore God has joined together, let not man put asunder.— Matthew 19:6

 We are very proud of our beautiful Cathedral and are happy that you have chosen to celebrate receive the Sacrament of Marriage here.
 We appreciate your considerate and respectful treatment of this sacred place and ask that you keep in mind that this is God’s house.
 We wish you much love and happiness with God’s abundant blessings on your marriage.

-The following information will be discussed at length at your first sacramental preparation meeting with the priest/deacon.
-Please do not register or begin any of these steps until after your initial meeting.
-Your first meeting will be scheduled after your wedding application has been accepted.
+The following information will also be discussed during your first meeting with the priest/deacon, which will be scheduled after your wedding application has been received.

 Church law requires that both of you must be free to marry, that is, neither one of you was married before.
-If either party was previously married, (even civilly) and the former spouse is still living, you will need to obtain a declaration of nullity on the marriage from the Tribunal of the Diocese.
-If you are a member of St. James Cathedral, you will need to contact our regional advocate, Gigi Santiago at 407-246-4856 or email her at email@example.com.
-Under no circumstances may a date be set for the ceremony, or even a tentative date set, until the Tribunal process is complete.
+If either party was previously married (even civilly), and the former spouse is still living, you will need to obtain a declaration of nullity on the marriage from the Tribunal of the Diocese, before beginning marriage preparation.
+Please contact Justin if you need information about the nullity process, at 407-422-2005 x 101.

-If both parties are Catholic, they should be practicing Catholics and have received both First Holy Communion and Confirmation.
-You will be required to present a current baptismal certificate (i.e., one issued in the previous six months).
+You will need to provide a recent baptismal certificate (i.e., one issued in the previous six months).
 This certificate should also include dates and places where your First Communion and Confirmation took place.

 If one of the parties is not Catholic, then a dispensation is needed.
 The priest/deacon helping you with your preparation will request this for you.
-If the person is a baptized member of another Christian Church, St. James Cathedral requires a copy of their baptismal record.
-If there are difficulties in obtaining the certificate, the priest will discuss what needs to be done.
+If the person is a baptized member of another Christian Church, we will need a copy of their baptismal record.
+If there are difficulties in obtaining the certificate, the priest/deacon will discuss what needs to be done.

-You will need two (2) notarized statements for both the bride and groom from witnesses attesting to your freedom to marry.
+You will need two (2) notarized statements for both the bride and groom from witnesses attesting to your freedom to marry (Form B).
 These witnesses may be anyone who knows you sufficiently well to state that you are free to marry – we would suggest parents or close relatives.
-The priest/deacon will give you the necessary forms for this.
+We will give you the necessary forms for this.